 TTHE UKRAINE WAR that started in 2022 turned dramatically on sustainment issues, amid surprising echoes of the 1973 October War.

 When Russian forces invaded Ukraine on February 24, 2022, they were confident that conquering the capital city of Kyiv and overthrowing the government could be done quickly with a massive show of force.
-Just eight years earlier in 2014 they had crushed the Ukrainian Army in the Donbas region of eastern Ukraine.
+Just eight years earlier, in 2014, they had crushed the Ukrainian Army in the Donbas region of eastern Ukraine.
 Senior officers in the invading force were told to pack their parade dress uniforms for the victory celebration in Kyiv.

-Some outspoken American intelligence officers told the media they had the same expectation.
+Some outspoken American intelligence officials told the media they had the same expectation.
 The day after the invasion, America’s news was full of grim predictions such as: “Three U.S. officials have told Newsweek they expect Ukraine's capital Kyiv to fall to incoming Russian forces within days, and the country's resistance to be effectively neutralized soon thereafter.”1

 The predictions were wrong.
 The experts had overestimated Russia’s competence and underestimated Ukraine’s.
 Not only was the war still going on a year later, Ukraine was winning.
 One assessment the following February declared: